soroush/graphicsmagick/README.txt

   GraphicsMagick supports both 8-bit and 12-bit JPEG, but unfortunately it does not yet support both at once.

-  Apply this JPEG patch to Independent JPEG Group's (6b release!) source distribution if you want to read lossless jpeg-encoded DICOM (medical) images:

-     ftp://ftp.graphicsmagick.org/pub/GraphicsMagick/delegates/ljpeg-6b.tar.gz

-  Use of lossless JPEG is not encouraged.
-Unless you have a requirement to read lossless jpeg-encoded DICOM images, please disregard the patch.

 * GraphicsMagick requires the JasPer Project's JasPer library from https://jasper-software.github.io/jasper/ (although older versions back to 1.701.0 are still available via http from the original web